 - Cook the egg noodles as described on the packet, then immediately drain and refresh in ice-cold water.

-- Cut the chilli in half lengthways, remove the seeds and then cut into strips 1-2mm wide and 2-3 cm long.
+- Cut the chilli in half lengthways, remove the seeds and then cut into strips as thin as you can and around 2-3 cm (1-1¼") long.

 - Top and tail the red onion, peel it, then cut it into 8 wedges.